Leonardo Gonzalez - Obituary

 The family wishes to thank the doctors and nurses in the Intensive Care Unit at Corpus Christi Medical Center – Bayside Area hospital.

 Due to the COVID-19 pandemic and keeping with social distancing orders, all necessary restrictions will be observed.
 Therefore, there will be no public viewing.
 We will have a private chapel and gravesite burial service on Thursday, October 15, 2020.
+The Funeral Mass was celebrated at 10am on Thursday, October 15, 2020 at St. Anthony's Catholic Church in Robstown, Texas.
+Burial followed at Memorial Park Cemetery in Robstown, Texas.
 Once it is safe to gather with family and friends, we will have a memorial mass to honor our father and properly celebrate his life.
 Ramon Funeral Home of Robstown, TX is entrusted with the in funeral services.